donders-research-data-management/rdm-wiki/rdm-wiki/en/protocols/researcher.md

 A DSC pertains to the reuse of the data that was used for a scientific publication.
 Every publication of which the results are based on data must have an associated DSC that contains all these data.

 A DSC contains (part of) the data of one or more DACs as well as additional files.
 These additional files contain relevant information, both for external researchers that want to reanalyze the data to extend the published results and those that only want to reproduce these results.

+A DSC must be initiated before the proofs of the accepted journal article are sent back to the journal's editorial office.

 Contrary to DACs and RDCs, which are only for DI-internal use, DSCs are made available to the international scientific community.
 This does not imply that everyone can read and download the DSCs; access to a DSC requires authorization, and this can only be granted by the DSC manager.